kodmasin/fiskpy/README.md

   * USAGE section in README now have examples using execute method instead send method.
 Send method still works as it is used internally
   * little better handling of connection errors of FiskSOAPClient
+  * Fisk*Error classes used for exceptions - implementation changed

 ### Version 0.5.1